 Ben is also a leading financial services and bank enforcement lawyer.
 He has extensive experience representing clients in supervisory, enforcement and litigation matters involving the Consumer Financial Protection Bureau (CFPB), and has been a leader in the private bar on CFPB matters since the Bureau's inception in 2011.
 He also routinely handles matters involving the OCC, FRB, FDIC, DOJ, FTC, HUD, FinCEN, state banking and financial services authorities and state attorneys general.
 Beyond CFS issues, those matters have concerned issues relating to advertising practices, leveraged/commercial lending, AML/BSA/OFAC, data privacy and cyber security, troubled / failed banks, corporate fiduciary duties, and financial institution fraud.
-Such matters often have involved parallel civil and class action proceedings.
+Such matters-when litigious-often have involved parallel civil and class action proceedings.